NeRF--: Neural Radiance Fields Without Known Camera Parameters: Preliminary

-To summarise, NeRF represents a 3D scene as a radiance field parameterised by an MLP, which is trained with a set of sparsely observed images via a photometric reconstruction loss.
-Note that, the camera parameters $\pi_i$ for these images are required for training, which are usually estimated by SfM packages, such as COLMAP \cite{schonberger2016colmap}.
+To summarise, NeRF represents a 3D scene as a radiance field parameterised by MLPs, which is trained by minimising the discrepancy between the observed and rendered images.
+Note that, the camera parameters $\pi_i$ for these given images are required for training, which are usually estimated by SfM packages, such as COLMAP \cite{schonberger2016colmap}.
 For more details of NeRF, we refer the readers to \cite{mildenhall2020nerf}.